daveliepmann/from-java-to-clojure/README.md

 (declare other-name)
 (def other-name nil)
 ```
-Normally one wouldn't use `declare` except when doing something like creating mutually referent functions, which makes forward declarations necessary.
+Normally one wouldn't use `declare` except when doing something like creating mutually referent functions, which make forward declarations necessary.

-But if we're creating this var as `nil` because we expect it to change, then we should think twice.
-More likely we should be either rethinking the structure of our program to be less imperative, or we should be using an atom:
+But if we're creating this var as `nil` because we expect it to change, we should think twice.
+More likely, we should either rethink the structure of our program to use an atom or be less imperative:

 ```clojure
 (def other-name (atom nil))